St James' Church, Altham: Interior

 Inside the church is a shallow west gallery.
 The arcades are carried on octagonal piers and have round arches.
 In the north wall of the chancel is a late-medieval piscina.
 In its south wall is the re-sited tympanum of a Norman door.
 The octagonal font was given to the church by the abbot of Whalley Abbey, and contains panels carved with the Instruments of the Passion.
 The church contains four 19th-century hatchments, and memorial wall tablets dating from the 18th and 19th centuries.
-It also box pews dating from 1859.
+It also has box pews dating from 1859.
 There is a stained glass window in the southeast aisle dating from the middle of the 19th century by Hardman & Co.
 In the northeast aisle is a window by Shrigley and Hunt dating from the early 20th century.
 The two-manual organ was built in about 1859 by John Laycock.
 It has been awarded a Historic Organ Certificate.